-Here are just a few of the benefits.
-To read all of them, head to 15 Health Benefits of Bone Broth.
+Here are just a few of the benefits that I hope will convince you to learn how to make chicken broth.
+To read all of them, head to 15 Health Benefits of Bone Broth

 Bone broth contains many nutrients and because it is easy to digest, your body readily uses those nutrients.

-Bone broth contains glucosamine and chondroiton.
+Bone broth contains glucosamine and chondroitin.
 These help with arthritis and joint pain (though the science is still being verified).